-Greg Vrostos & Angel Desai to Star in BTG's FRANKIE AND JOHNNY IN THE CLAIR DE LUNE This Summer
+Greg Vrostos & Angel Desai Star in BTG's FRANKIE AND JOHNNY IN THE CLAIR DE LUNE, Opening Tonight

-Berkshire Theatre Group and Artistic Director/CEO, Kate Maguire, are thrilled to announce the casting for Berkshire Theatre Group's production of Frankie and Johnny in the Clair de Lune directed by Karen Allen.
-Frankie and Johnny in the Clair de Lune runs from Wednesday, July 29 to Saturday, August 22 at The Fitzpatrick Main Stage.
+Berkshire Theatre Group's production of Frankie and Johnny in the Clair de Lune, directed by Karen Allen, opens tonight, August 1, and runs through August 22 at The Fitzpatrick Main Stage.

 The bewildering journey of finding love in the modern world sets the premise for Terrence McNally's (Master Class, Love!
 Valour!
 Compassion!) bittersweet comedy, Frankie And Johnny In the Clair de Lune.
 After a one-night rendezvous in Manhattan's West Side, Johnny, played by Greg Vrotsos (TV: Empire State, Parks and Recreation), a compulsive, starry-eyed, short-order cook, is convinced he has found his life companion in Frankie, Angel Desai (Broadway: Company), a wisecracking waitress.
 Frankie's poor history with men leaves her hesitant to commit, but as the night progresses, she lets her guard down and an unlikely romance begins to blossom.
 This contemporary love story will be directed by beloved BTG Alum Karen Allen (BTG: Moonchildren, Extremities).Making her Fitzpatrick Main Stage directorial review, Karen has previously directed Moonchildren and Extremities in the Unicorn theatre.
 Karen Allen is an award-winning theatre and film actress and director, starring in countless renowned films including: Raiders of the Lost Ark, Scrooged, Animal House, The Perfect Storm and The Glass Menagerie.
 Allen has been in acclaimed On and Off-Broadway productions such as, The Monday After the Miracle, Extremities, and most recently, A Summer Day.